Ahoy me boys! OutUK's manly mariner Adrian Gillan drifts into port for a two-day

 And if the old horn pipe's still strangely aloft, there's a range of options for

 the old shivered timbers.
-Just a spit and a spunk from 227, try Tropics Sauna, though
+For a hot steamy time try Tropics Sauna, though

 its steamy cabins are perversely only open afternoons and evenings, not nights or